yalland-ubi/yalland-contracts/README.md

 # Contracts overview
 This repository [@yalland-contracts](https://github.com/yalland-ubi/yalland-contracts/) contains main project contracts:
-- **YallDistributor.sol** - Main contract for distribute Yall tokens to members of project
+- **YALLDistributor.sol** - Main contract for distribute Yall tokens to members of project
+- **YALLExchange.sol** - Contract for exchange YALL to any another currency
+- **YALLRegistry.sol** - Registry of all yalland contracts
+- **YALLVerification.sol** - Verificators addresses registry
+- **YALLEmissionRewardPool.sol** - Contract for distribute token emmission to delegators and verifiers
+- **YALLCommissionRewardPool.sol** - Contract for distribute contracts comissions to delegators and verifiers

 ## For Developers